Eucile/capstone-draft/README.md

 * routing throughout, including log in page, blog entry form, about page, home, etc.
 * user dashboard with convenient links to their past posts for review and editing purposes.
 * Master blog list limited to so many characters, with the full post visible on click.
 * Rich text editor feature that preserves whitespace and text formatting for bloggers.

+## NOTE: The pushed content "postlist" portion of this project works and is currently informed by a firebase database but the api key is needed to run it.
+Ultimately I will deploy it to firebase publicly, in the meantime, feel free to ask me for my config file and credentials or to make your own.

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.